-Step 1: Press the QSS button on the front panel of the Router.
+Step 1: Press the WPS/RESET button on the rear panel of the Router.

-Step 2: Press and hold the QSS button of the adapter directly for 2 or 3 seconds.
+Step 2: Press and hold the WPS or QSS button of the adapter directly for 2 or 3 seconds.

 Step 3: Wait for a while until the next screen appears.
-Click Finish to complete the QSS configuration.
+Click Finish to complete the WPS configuration.